 “We used gradients of the gravity field in order to highlight smaller and narrower structures than could be seen in previous datasets,” said Jeff Andrews-Hanna, a GRAIL guest scientist with the Colorado School of Mines in Golden.
 “This data revealed a population of long, linear gravity anomalies, with lengths of hundreds of kilometers, crisscrossing the surface.
 These linear gravity anomalies indicate the presence of dikes, or long, thin, vertical bodies of solidified magma in the subsurface.
 The dikes are among the oldest features on the moon, and understanding them will tell us about its early history.”

 While results from the primary science mission are just beginning to be released, the collection of gravity science by the lunar twins continues.
 GRAIL’s extended mission science phase began Aug.
 30 and will conclude Dec.
 17. As the end of mission nears, the spacecraft will operate at lower orbital altitudes above the moon.

 When launched in September 2011, the probes were named GRAIL A and B. They were renamed Ebb and Flow in January by elementary students in Bozeman, Mont., in a nationwide contest.
 Ebb and Flow were placed in a near-polar, near-circular orbit at an altitude of approximately 34 miles (55 kilometers) on Dec.
 31, 2011, and Jan.
 1, 2012, respectively.

-NASA’s Jet Propulsion Laboratory in Pasadena, Calif., manages the mission for NASA’s Science Mission Directorate in Washington.
-GRAIL is part of the Discovery Program managed at NASA’s Marshall Space Flight Center in Huntsville, Ala.
+NASA’s Jet Propulsion Laboratory in Pasadena, California, manages the mission for NASA’s Science Mission Directorate in Washington.
+GRAIL is part of the Discovery Program managed at NASA’s Marshall Space Flight Center in Huntsville, Alabama.
 Lockheed Martin Space Systems of Denver built the spacecraft.

 JPL is a division of the California Institute of Technology in Pasadena.